jundalisay/spblist/content/en/social/economics/principles/intro/chapter-01.md

 Since laws have sanctified profits, equity, and nominal value, and has entrenched them fully in human minds, only a very urgent and serious need, such as that arising from a new economic crisis, will be able to start the process of dislodging those ideas.

 Hopefully, that future crisis, which we predict to be a long global stagflation hitting by 2019, would be so severe as to be able to even dislodge Economics, as a compound idea-particle, too.

+### Update July 2024: Change Strategy as Global Warming Solution

+This article was written in 2015 to set the stage for a moneyless economic system that will solve the predicted 2020 Global Stagflation.

+Yet when our system was getting users during the pandemic, investors and governments were still thinking of money-based system i.e. how to make money.

+So we realized that betting on economic crisis to make humans think beyond money was not effective.

+This is because a highly negative ego will naturally look at money for safety for self-preservation.
+So this **unnaturally strong self-preservation**, caused by excessive Negative Force, is the culprit.
+In fact, humans go to religion not to abandon their ego and accept the Supreme Ego, but to ask the Supreme to support their own tiny egos (i.e. pray for blessings).

+So from 2024, we changed into positioning Supereconomics as a global warming solution that resonates with the instinct of self-preservation.
+We hope that this resonance will be strong enough for humans to abandon not only Neoclassical Economics in favor of the economics of Smith and Socrates, but also the Physics of Newton and Einstein in favor of Descartes and Spinoza.

 <!-- {{< mess >}}